Legion of Monsters: Legion of Monsters (2010)

 A new version of the Legion of Monsters was formed by Morbius the Living Vampire, the Werewolf by Night, and the Man-Thing.
 They are joined by N'Kantu, the Living Mummy and the Manphibian.
 They came together to protect monsters from the Hunter of Monster Special Forces and send the monsters into the Morlock Tunnels to the Monster Metropolis.
 They first appeared when the Moloids that work for the Man-Thing find the decapitated parts of the Punisher (who was sliced up by Wolverine's son Daken) and Morbius reassembles him as FrankenCastle.
 The Punisher joins up with the Legion of Monsters to help protect the Monster Metropolis from the Hunter of Monster Special Forces where FrankenCastle fights the Hunter of Monster Special Forces' leader, Robert Hellsgaard.

-The Werewolf by Night and N'Kantu the Living Mummy are shown fighting the Dimensional Man.
-Elsa Bloodstone teleported to Monster Metropolis with a dead monster that was corrupted with evil energies.
+The Werewolf by Night and N'Kantu the Living Mummy are shown attempting to arrest the Dimensional Man for feeding on the life force of fellow monsters, before being joined by Morbius the living vampire and Manphibian, who ultimately work together to capture him.
+Elsa Bloodstone is teleported to Monster Metropolis after chasing a monster that's been killing teenagers.
+When Morbius discovers that the monster is dead, Elsa is arrested and held in custody while he performs an autopsy on its body.
+It is later revealed that it was actually corrupted with evil energies that originated from within Morbius himself.

 The Legion of Monsters later help the Red Hulk overcome the panicked monsters at the time when the Red Hulk had journeyed to the Monster Metropolis.
 With the help of Doctor Strange, the Red Hulk and the Legion of Monsters discover that the spirit that has been bothering the Red Hulk is the insane evil side of Doc Samson (referred to as Dark Samson) which has not passed into the next life.
 Using a ghost entrapment device, the Red Hulk and the Legion of Monsters were able destroy the Dark Samson spirit by ripping the Dark Samson spirit in half.
 The Red Hulk and the Legion of Monsters did a toast to honor Doc Samson after that.